emecii/my-ideas-fyi/README.md

 ### Expected Behaviour

 - Suggestions page
-  - Only product feedback requests with a status of `suggestion` should be shown on the Suggestions page.
+  - Only product idea requests with a status of `suggestion` should be shown on the Suggestions page.
 - Roadmap
-  - Feedback requests with a status of `planned`, `in-progress`, or `live` should show up on the roadmap, and should be placed in the correct column based on their status.
+  - Idea requests with a status of `planned`, `in-progress`, or `live` should show up on the roadmap, and should be placed in the correct column based on their status.
   - Columns should be ordered by upvote totals.
 - Creating a product request
-  - When creating a new piece of feedback, an ID needs to be assigned which increments the current highest product request ID by 1.
+  - When creating a new piece of idea, an ID needs to be assigned which increments the current highest product request ID by 1.
-  - The default status for a new piece of feedback is `suggestion`.
+  - The default status for a new piece of idea is `suggestion`.
 This places it on the Suggestions page.
-- Editing feedback
+- Editing idea
-  - If a piece of feedback has its status updated to `planned`/`in-progress`/`live` it moves through to the roadmap and should show up in the correct column based on its new status.
+  - If a piece of idea has its status updated to `planned`/`in-progress`/`live` it moves through to the roadmap and should show up in the correct column based on its new status.
 - Add comments/replies
   - Use the data from the `currentUser` object in the `data.json` file to populate the user data for any new comments or replies.
   - Any comment/reply can have a maximum of 250 characters.